core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ## "SID mega-range" registry  {#mega-range-registry}

 The name of this registry is "SID mega-range".
-This registry is used to delegate the management of block of SIDs for third party's (e.g. SDO, registrar).
+This registry is used to record the delegation of the management of a block of SIDs to third parties (e.g. SDO, registrar).

 Each entry in this registry must include: